Agencies Responsible for regulating drones in the United Kingdom (UK)

 The law states:

-The UA observer must be situated alongside the remote pilot, and observers must not use aided vision (e.g., binoculars).
+The UA observer must be next to the remote pilot.
+Observers must not use aided vision (e.g., binoculars).

-UA observers may also be used when the remote pilot conducts UAS operations in first-person view (FPV), which is a method used to control the UA with the aid of a visual system connected to the camera of the UA.
+UA observers may also be used when the remote pilot conducts FPV UAS operations.
+This method is used to control the UA with the aid of a visual system connected to the camera of the UA.
 In all cases, the remote pilot is still responsible for the safety of the flight.”

 UAS Implementing Regulation- UAS.OPEN.060

-Note: Images captured by a camera and displayed on a flat screen afford the pilot little by way of depth perception and no peripheral vision.
-This can make it difficult for the pilot to accurately judge speed and distance and maintain sufficient awareness of the area surrounding the aircraft to effectively ‘see and avoid’ obstacles and other aircraft.
-As a result, using FPV equipment is not acceptable mitigation for Beyond Visual Line of Sight flight unless the relevant operator has received specific authorization from the CAA.
+Note: Images captured by a camera and displayed on a flat-screen are limiting.
+They do not help the pilot’s depth perception and peripheral vision.
+This can make it difficult for the pilot to accurately judge speed and distance.
+They may not have enough awareness of the area around the aircraft.
+And cannot effectively ‘see and avoid’ obstacles and other aircraft.
+Using FPV equipment is not mitigation for the Beyond Visual Line of Sight flight.
+That is unless the relevant operator has received specific authorization from the CAA.

 Indoor use

-If you want to use your drone or model aircraft in the UK, you must follow the UK regulations for flying a drone or model aircraft.
-In most cases, you’ll need a UK flyer and operator ID.
+If you want to fly your drone or model airplane in England, you have to follow the rules for flying them there.
+Most of the time, you’ll need a UK flyer and an operator ID.

 Once you have your operator ID, you can apply for your operational authorization.

-Information should also be supplied about the scope of the operation and where and when it will occur.
+Information should also be supplied about the scope of the operation, including where and when it will occur.
 In most cases, only the ‘standard’ CAA permission is granted.
-Any aircraft weighing more than 20kg (44 lbs) is subject to a more involved process and is more difficult to approve.
+Any aircraft weighing more than 20kg (44 lbs) is subject to a more involved process.
+These cases are more difficult to approve.

 Notes for recreational drone pilots flying for fun in the UK